ramonarellano/signering-docs/source/client-integration/direct-flow.rst

             </direct-signature-job-manifest>

-You can specify a  signature type and required authentication level.
-If signature type or required authentication level is omitted, default values as specified by the `functional documentation <http://digipost.github.io/signature-api-specification/v1.0/#signaturtype>`_ will apply:
+..
+NOTE:: You can specify a  signature type and required authentication level.
+If signature type or required authentication level is omitted, default values will be set as specified by :ref:`signaturtype` and :ref:`sikkerhetsnivå`.

 ..  tabs::